nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 	Screenshot:
 	![1]()

-2. In this particular part of testcase, the user initiates the conversation for the bot to generate a sprint report for today.
+2. For this part in the module, the user initiates the conversation for the bot to generate a sprint report for today.

 	        Input: